Free-energy variations for determinantal 2D plasmas with holes: Introduction

 (ii) If the $M$ pinned charges are split in two well-separated groups of $M_1$ and $M_2$ charges (with $M=M_1 + M_2$), the reduced $M$-particles density factorizes (clustering due to the fast decay of the Ginibre correlation kernel) into the individual contributions of the two groups, involving the reduced $M_1$-particles and $M_2$-particles densities, respectively.

-For both properties, the main difficulty is to obtain reliable estimates with large $M\propto N$, for this is necessary to punch macroscopic holes in the droplet, and thus set the problem in the regime of conjectured applicability of~\eqref{eq:intro ZabWieg}.
+With a bit of book-keeping in exact formulas and a detailed analysis of the mean-field problem, these properties yield the desired variations of free energy for our conditioned Ginibre ensemble.
+In the proofs of both properties, the main difficulty is to obtain reliable estimates with large $M\propto N$, for this is necessary to punch macroscopic holes in the droplet, and thus set the problem in the regime of conjectured applicability of~\eqref{eq:intro ZabWieg}.

 \textbf{Acknowledgments:} This work benefited from insightful conversations with Alice Guionnet, Gaultier Lambert, Thomas Lebl\'e and Sylvia Serfaty.